Hawaii Sea Turtles Snorkel

 Interesting Facts About Hawaiian Green Sea Turtles

-A Hawaiian sea turtle has the approximate lifespan of 80-100 years.
+A Hawaiian sea turtle has an approximate lifespan of 80-100 years.

 An adult sea turtle can weigh up to 700 lbs.